jtsaito/stripe-checkout/README.md

 # stripe-checkout
-Minimal implementation for Stripe Checkout for Rails using the `stripe` gem.
+Minimal implementation of Stripe Checkout for Rails using the `stripe` gem.

 # Test
 Run app with environment varialbes `PUBLISHABLE_KEY` and `SECRET_KEY`